Ali-Shahnoushi/Ali-Shahnoushi/README.md

 - ⚛️ Front-end Developer
 - 💻 Wordpress Developer
-- 🎓 Student of Software Engineering at Mohajer University
+- 🎓 Student of Software Engineering
 - ⭐ I like music 🎸 and photography 📷
 ---